 An online poll conducted by local company Activa Research of 2,090 people between Oct.
 22-23 found 83% of respondents said they supported the goals of the demonstrators, but 72.5% opposed violence as a method of protest.

-The principal causes of the protests were low salaries, high utility prices, poor pensions and economic inequality, it said.
+The principal causes of the protests were low salaries, utility prices, pensions and economic inequality, the poll said.

-(Reporting by Dave Sherwood; Additional reporting by Natalia Ramos, Aislinn Laing and Fabian Cambero; Writing by Dave Sherwood; Editing by Andrew Cawthorne and Daniel Wallis)
+(Reporting by Dave Sherwood; Additional reporting by Natalia Ramos, Aislinn Laing and Fabian Cambero; Writing by Dave Sherwood; Editing by Andrew Cawthorne)